jeremiahsb/abogen/README.md

 ```

 Use those values to populate `ABOGEN_UID` / `ABOGEN_GID` in your `.env` file.

+When running via Docker Compose, the container defaults to `/data/cache` for
+temporary files.
+Make sure the corresponding host directory is writable (the
+compose volume at `${ABOGEN_DATA:-./data}` will automatically satisfy this).

 ### Docker Compose (GPU by default)
 The repo includes `docker-compose.yaml`, which targets GPU hosts out of the box.
 Install the NVIDIA Container Toolkit and run: